 - Definition - An (OCF) Endpoint is defined as the source or destination of a request and response messages for a given Transport Protocol Suites (e.g. CoAP over UDP over IPv6).
-The specific definition of an Endpoint depends on the Transport Protocol Suites being used. - (e.g.) For CoAP/UDP/IPv6, Endpoint is identified as IP address + port number. - Endpoint characteristics for OCF Device - Each OCF Device shall associate with at least one Endpoint with which it can exchange Request & Response messages. - When a message is sent to an Endpoint, it shall be delivered to the OCF Device which is associated with the Endpoint.
+The specific definition of an Endpoint depends on the Transport Protocol Suites being used. - an address (e.g. IPv6 address + Port number) or an indirect identifier (e.g., DNS name) resolvable to an address. - (e.g.) For CoAP/UDP/IPv6, Endpoint is identified as IP address + port number or DNS name. - Endpoint characteristics for OCF Device - Each OCF Device shall associate with at least one Endpoint with which it can exchange Request & Response messages. - When a message is sent to an Endpoint, it shall be delivered to the OCF Device which is associated with the Endpoint.
 When a Request message is delivered to an Endpoint, path component is enough to locate the target Resource. - OCF Device can be associated with multiple Endpoints. - E.g. OCF Device may support both CoAP & HTTP - An endpoint can be shared among multiple OCF Devices, only when there is a way to clearly indicate the target Resource with Request URI.